Thoko14/proptagon/data/docs/MISSING_FUNCTIONALITY_AND_TODOS.md

 # Missing Functionality & TODOs - Complete Analysis

 ## Overview
-This document provides a comprehensive analysis of all missing functionality in the PropBase Grow module, organized by epics and linked to specific TODO items.
+This document provides a comprehensive analysis of all missing functionality in the Proptagon Grow module, organized by epics and linked to specific TODO items.
 It serves as a roadmap for future development and ensures no planned functionality is accidentally deleted.

 ## 📊 Implementation Status Summary